Convent Bukit Nanas

 S.M.K.
-Convent Bukit Nanas (abbreviated CBN) is an all-girls school located at Bukit Nanas, Kuala Lumpur, Malaysia.
-Established in 1899, it is one of the oldest schools in Malaysia and is widely known as CBN.
-Convent Bukit Nanas is one of the first schools to be distinguished as a Cluster School of Excellence by the Malaysian Ministry of Education.
-CBN has a close relationship with her brother school, St John's Institution, which is located along the same road and is also a Cluster School of Excellence.
-It is one of the 30 convent secondary schools in Malaysia.
+Convent Bukit Nanas (CBN) is an all-girls school located at Bukit Nanas, Kuala Lumpur, Malaysia.
+Established in 1899, it is one of the oldest schools in Malaysia, and is one of 30 convent secondary schools in Malaysia.
+CBN was one of the first schools to be distinguished as a Cluster School of Excellence by the Malaysian Ministry of Education, and has a close relationship with her brother school, St John's Institution, which is located along the same road and is also a Cluster School of Excellence.

-On 16 December 2008, Pos Malaysia issued a premium set of four commemorative stamps and first-day cover, honouring four Premier Schools of Malaysia - Convent Bukit Nanas and Victoria Institution in Kuala Lumpur, SMK St. Thomas in Kuching and SM All Saints in Kota Kinabalu, Sabah for their superiority in academics, sports and extra-curricular activities.
+On 16 December 2008, Pos Malaysia issued a premium set of four commemorative stamps and first-day cover, honouring four Premier Schools of Malaysia: Convent Bukit Nanas and Victoria Institution in Kuala Lumpur, SMK St. Thomas in Kuching, and SM All Saints in Kota Kinabalu, Sabah for their superiority in academics, sports and extra-curricular activities.

 History

+Establishment and growth

-In 1899, three Sisters of the Congregation of the Holy Infant Jesus stepped off a steamship anchored at Port Swettenham.
-Reverend Mother St Levine, accompanied by Sisters St Sabine and St Madeleine, had come on a mission to establish a school in Kuala Lumpur.
-The first convent school was located in Nyonya Ah Yok's garden shed, and the Sisters lived on the first floor of her country house by the River Gombak on Ampang Road.
-The site is directly opposite Bukit Nanas, the current site of the Kuala Lumpur Tower.
-On 1 March 1899, the fee-paying Convent School in Kuala Lumpur officially opened with a dozen children.
-Many of the early pupils were children of immigrants working on the railway lines.
+The school was established in 1899 by three sisters of the Congregation of the Holy Infant Jesus: Reverend Mother St Levine, accompanied by Sisters St Sabine and St Madeleine, who had arrived on a steamship anchored at Port Swettenham with a mission to establish a school in Kuala Lumpur.
+The first convent school was located in Nyonya Ah Yok's garden shed, and the sisters lived on the first floor of her country house by the River Gombak on Ampang Road, directly opposite Bukit Nanas, the current site of the Kuala Lumpur Tower.
+On 1 March 1899, the fee-paying convent school opened with a dozen children, many of whom were the children of immigrants working on the railway lines.
+Mother St Levine was murdered in the same month that the school was opened.
 By the second year there were 60 day pupils and the sisters were operating an orphanage on the site.

-To the rescue came Towkay Goh Ah Ngee who gave temporary residence to the Sisters and the children at his house in Semenyih.
-He also approached the Government for approval to start a lottery to enable the Sisters to buy Victoria Hotel in Brickfields.
-Towkay Goh Ah Ngee, as one of the benefactors of the convent, continued to help the Sisters, even providing a carriage and pony for their grocery shopping.
-On 15 January 1901, Victoria Hotel - once the venue of annual general meetings of the United Planters' Association - became home to Reverend Mother St. André, 17 sisters, 60 orphans and a school for 22 boarders and 100 day pupils.
-There was also a creche for 12 babies.
-Word of the Sisters' good work spread, and increasing numbers of pupils crammed the school.
-By 1911, there were 308 children, prompting the Inspector of Schools to recommend that new classrooms be built.
+Towkay Goh Ah Ngee gave temporary residence to the sisters and the pupils at his house in Semenyih.
+He also approached the government for approval to start a lottery to enable the sisters to buy Victoria Hotel in Brickfields, once the venue of annual general meetings of the United Planters' Association.
+Towkay Goh Ah Ngee, as one of the benefactors of the convent, continued to help the Sisters, also providing a carriage and pony for their grocery shopping.
+On 15 January 1901, the school moved into Victoria Hotel, consisting of Reverend Mother St. André, 17 sisters, 60 orphans and a school for 22 boarders and 100 day pupils, as well as a creche for 12 babies.
+The number of pupils at the school increased rapidly, and by 1911, there were 308 children, prompting the Inspector of Schools to recommend that new classrooms be built.